expload/pravda/doc/integration/broadcaster.md

   --data '<assembler or compiled bytecode>'
 ```

-### Call the method of the program
+### Call the Program Method

 #### Request

-The example of the full request string is provided below:
+An example of the full request string is provided below:

 ```
 curl --request POST \